renphysics/GRSpectral/README.md

-# spNDSolve (Spectral NDSolve)
+# GRSpectral
 A Mathematica package for solving PDEs by the pseudospectral method (v0.2, Jie Ren)

 Philosophy of the design: Leave complexity to ourselves, and give simplicity to users.

 To be updated.
+(2025/05/19: Package name changed from `spNDSolve` to `GRSpectral`. v0.3 to be released.)

-Put the `spNDSolve.m` in the directory
+Put the `GRSpectral.m` in the directory

 ```
 SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]